-Mission San Fernando Rey de España was founded on September 8, 1797, and was the seventeenth of the twenty-one Spanish missions established in Alta California.
-Named for Saint Ferdinand, the mission is the namesake of the nearby city of San Fernando and the San Fernando Valley.
+Mission San Fernando Rey de España was founded on September 8, 1797, and was the 17th of the 21 Spanish missions established in Alta California.

 Its been well taken care and is way more polished than Mission San Gabriel.

 On September 8, 1797, the fourth mission founded by Father Lasuén in a period of four months was named San Fernando Rey de España.
 Although the mission was supposed to relieve the long march between San Gabriel and San Buenaventura, the aged padre set it somewhat to the south because of the barren terrain and poor drainage of the middle area.